acm-projects/closet-hangr/README.md

 Verifying user crendentials/logins.

 ## MVP (Minimum Viable Product)
-a.)
-User friendly interface.
+1. User friendly interface.
 An example: using a Tinder-style interface: swipe left (dislike), swipe right (like), swipe down (save for later).
-Users can also post images. b.)
-Contain a login page and menu/account settings. c.)
-Have a tracker leaderboard for clothing:
+Users can also post images.
+2. Contain a login page and menu/account settings.
+3. Have a tracker leaderboard for clothing:
-  i.
-Display most/least worn clothes d.)
-Storage for least used and least liked. e.)
-Match clothes based on user preferences, color palettes, and match user.
+   * Display most/least worn clothes
+4. Storage for least used and least liked.
+5. Match clothes based on user preferences, color palettes, and match user.

 ## Stretch Goal (Only work on after MVP is achieved) (not in order)
-a.)
-Implement proactive outfits based on weekly forecasts.
+- Implement proactive outfits based on weekly forecasts.
-  i.
-An example: if it’s Winter, suggest sweaters.
-If it’s Summer, suggest tank tops. b.)
-Option to sell garments on eBay. c.)
-Blur users faces in images that are uploaded.
+   * An example: if it’s Winter, suggest sweaters.
+If it’s Summer, suggest tank tops.
+- Option to sell garments on eBay.
+- Blur users faces in images that are uploaded.